Home 9 News 9 Importance of cotton origin verification in supply chain concerns

 The growing pressure on regulatory bodies like the FCA to scrutinise supply chain claims highlights the increasing legal risks businesses face if they cannot substantiate their sourcing practices.
 Regulators, stakeholders, and investors are demanding greater accountability, and failure to meet these expectations can lead to legal consequences, market delisting, or a decline in investor confidence.

-Identify a path toward ethical and transparent sourcing
+Identify a path toward transparent sourcing

 Eurofins’ cotton origin verification testing